 In this article, you will learn how to create a simple web scraper using Go .

-Robert Griesemer, Rob Pike, and Ken Thompson created the Go programming language at Google, and it has been in the market since 2009.
+Robert Griesemer, Rob Pike, and Ken Thompson created the Golang programming language at Google, and it has been in the market since 2009.
 Go, also known as Golang, has many brilliant features.
 Getting started with Go is fast and straightforward.
 As a result, this comparatively newer language is gaining a lot of attraction in the developer world.

 Implementing Web Scraping with Go